Tag Archives: Keratosis Follicularis oet reading

 C. the procedure to give a high quality CPR to patients.

 CPR: CPR is a lifesaving intervention and the cornerstone of resuscitation from cardiac arrest.
 Survival from cardiac arrest depends on early recognition of the event and immediate activation of the emergency response system, but equally critical is the quality of CPR delivered.
-Both animal and clinical studies demonstrate that the quality of CPR during resuscitation has a significant impact on survival and contributes to the wide variability of survival noted between and within systems of care.
+Both physical and clinical studies demonstrate that the quality of CPR during resuscitation has a significant impact on survival and contributes to the wide variability of survival noted between and within systems of care.
 CPR is inherently inefficient; it provides only 10% to 30% of normal blood flow to the heart and 30% to 40% of normal blood flow to the brain even when delivered according to guidelines.
 This inefficiency highlights the need for trained rescuers to deliver the highest-quality CPR possible.

 2. The study inform that IE.